T-vK/chord-collection/README.md

 For a usage example please refer to my [Chord-Draw](https://github.com/t-vk/Chord-Draw.git) project.

-Most chords should be in this library.
-It's currently still missing slash chords.
-But I'm making a plan on how to generate them, to add them too.
-I might have to do it manually though.
+If you want a complete list of all chords with all it's shapes, then go ahead and use `chords.complete.json` (~ 13.5MB !!!) or `chords.complete.js` (~ 13.5MB !!!).
+If you want a list of all chords and one shape per chord is enough for you, then you should use `chords.json` (~ 1.2MB !) or `chords.js` (~ 1.2MB !).

-This chord library has been created with the help of chordsdatabase.com.
-Which is a really awesome website!
-You should defintiely check it out and consider [donating to them(http://www.chordsdatabase.com/donate)!
+This chord library has been created with the help of jguitar.com.
+Which is a really awesome website that goes far beyond what this project could offer.
+You should defintiely check it out and consider supporting them!

 ## License
 The source is licensed under the GPL.